gneu42/Triple-Decky/README.md

 Although the current Rev B version still has the possibility to install the magnetic gate, it is normally not needed anymore.

+It will not be possible to install the magnetic gates on Rev C.

 **I have re-structured this GitHub to show only the latest versions of each type.
 All previous STLs are available in the Archives folder.**

 **Printing tips:**
   * Make sure your printer is well tuned.
   * All STL were tested OK with ABS and ABS+
   * Use voron standard print profile ( I use Andew Ellis ABS print profile).
-  * The 3 main parts are fitting togather using a kind of hinge.
+  * The 3 main parts are fitting together using a kind of hinge.
 They should fit together without filing and with a little bit of play.
-  * Make sure that the rectangular hole in the filament path Rev C is clean so the trap/brake can fit losely in.
+  * Make sure that the rectangular hole in the filament path Rev C is clean so the trap/brake can fit loosely in.
 There should be 0.5mm clearance.
-  * For unknown reason, Super Slicer and Prusa slicer repoprts 6 open edges on the filament path STL. **DO NOT try to fix it**, otherwise you will have support that are filled up with infill and more than one perimeter thick.
+  * For unknown reason, Super Slicer and Prusa slicer reports 6 open edges on the filament path STL. **DO NOT try to fix it**, otherwise you will have support that are filled up with infill and more than one perimeter thick.
   * Make sure you have "Thin wall" enable, otherwise you won't have supports.

 ## **In Beta testing :**